yeuem1vannam/VIM/README.md

     set tw=80

-Another usefull command to see where an options was set
+Another usefull command to see where an option was set

     :verbose